andy-maier/python-garbagetracker/README.rst

 Yagot is designed to be useable independent of any test framework, but it can also be used with test frameworks such as `pytest`_, `nose`_, or `unittest`_.

-Yagot provides a Python decorator named ``assert_no_garbage`` which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an AssertionError otherwise.
+Yagot provides a Python decorator named :func:`~yagot.leak_check` which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an AssertionError otherwise.

-The ``assert_no_garbage`` decorator can be used on any function or method, but it makes most sense to use it on test functions.
+The :func:`~yagot.leak_check` decorator can be used on any function or method, but it makes most sense to use it on test functions.

 .. _pytest: https://docs.pytest.org/
 .. _nose: https://nose.readthedocs.io/